 You and your significant other should agree on fundamental topics like finances—even though they’re not always fun or easy to discuss.
-“401Ks may not be on your mind when you’re in your 20s, but it’s crucial to have this discussion ahead of time so you’re not finding yourself in situations down the road that could do damage to your marriage,” says Drye.
-(Don’t believe us?
-The majority of marriages that end in divorce cite finances as the No. 1 culprit.)
+“401Ks may not be on your mind when you’re in your 20s, but it’s crucial to have this discussion ahead of time so you’re not finding yourself in situations down the road that could do damage to your marriage,” Drye says.
 Talk about how you'll share/divide living expenses, how you plan to live, and whether you both expect to work until retirement.
 Get the conversation going by asking yourselves these six important money questions.

 Like the money talk, the conversation about kids is an important one.
 Do you both want them?
 If so, how many?
 Share your vision before you exchange vows.
 “Having children is a huge commitment, personally and financially, for the rest of your lives, and does change your relationship with your partner,” says Beth Bernstein of SQN Events in Chicago.
 “Couples go into marriages thinking it's something they can work out later, or one thinks they can change the other person's mind, but it rarely ends well.
 It's important to agree on this one from the beginning.”